 - Risks related to competition for the leisure time and discretionary spending of audiences, which has intensified in part due to advances in technology and changes in consumer expectations and behavior.

-You have the chance to literally make filmmaking history as one of the very first people to help make a feature length narrative film using equity crowdfunding!
+You have the chance to literally make filmmaking history!
+You will be one of the very first people to help make a feature length narrative film using equity crowd funding!
 The minimum investment of $100.00 is a good way to dip your toes in the investment crowdsourcing world.

 On the other side, you should not invest any funds in this offering unless you can afford to lose your entire investment.
-In making an investment decision, you must rely on your own examination of the issuer and the terms of the offering, including the merits and risks involved.
+In making an investment decision, you must rely on your own examination of the issuer and the terms of the offering.
+This includes the merits and risks involved.

 READ VERY CAREFULLY the campaign and the attached documents before you proceed further!

 I don’t benefit in any way from sharing this crowdsourcing campaign.
-The only benefit I have it that I will watch a very good comedy this Christmas if everything works out as planned.
+My only benefit is a very good comedy this Christmas if everything works out as planned.
 I find it an out-of-the-box investment opportunity and I want to share it with my audience.
 I take no responsibility for the outcome of it.
 Proceed at your own risk.